TheMatrixMaster/lda-model/README.md

 # Latent Dirichlet Allocation (LDA)

-Simple reusable implementation of LDA in Python.
+Simple reusable implementation of LDA in Python using collapsed Gibbs sampling.

 ## Usage
 You'll need to preprocess your documents into a list of lists of tokens `[[str]]`.
 Then, simply pass this data to the LDA class and choose the number of topics you want to model.
 See `run.py` for a full example.